Crow's Eye View: Analysis

 It is noticeable that the poem is not spaced at all.
 Since Korean is a spoken language, spacing is the most basic rule of speech.
 When not spaced, it is not only confusing to read but also difficult to grasp the meaning.
 Violating the basic code of such grammar implies the poet's rebellion and disobedience to the symbolic power of the world, and the desire for aesthetic freedom.

 Usually, in the 1930s of Korea (which was Japanese occupation period), people would have had to live in despair wherever they went.
 Also, Yi Sang was suffering from lung disease, so he always had threats of death.
 The thirteen people who lost their sense of life and direction are self-portraits of his nation and their own image.
 This poem expresses fear, frustration, and faint hope of the colonial poet who had to live in a heartbreaking period of anxiety and fear in the paradoxical situation of 'dead end' and 'open end'.

 There are various analysis of the '13' children.
 One of the most common analysis of the number is that it represents the 13 people at the Last Supper.
-The part where it says '13Childrenwerejustgatheredtogetherlikethataseitherfrighteningorfrightenedchildren (TheabsenceofanyotherConditionwerehighlypreferable)' shows the anxiety of Judas, who is destined to betray Jesus and the anxiety of other apostles who doesn't know who the betrayer is.
+The part where it says '13 Children were just gathered together like that as either frightening or frightened children (The absence of any other Condition were highly preferable)' shows the anxiety of Judas, who is destined to betray Jesus and the anxiety of other apostles who doesn't know who the betrayer is.